Flaise/cgame/README.md

-# cgame
+# Don't Eat My Sheep!

 ## Motivation

-Someone wanted to c me write in C. So here's a puzzle game written in C99.
+Someone wanted to c me write a program in C. So here's a puzzle game written in C99.

+## How2play

+The dragon wants to eat up all the livestock so the knight wants to slay the dragon before that can happen.
+Click on a piece, then click a square next to the piece to make a move.
+Pieces only move 1 square at a time and not diagonally.
+In order for the knight to slay the dragon, he must first be moved onto the same square as his horse in order to mount the horse.
+Then he can joust the dragon by moving onto the same square as the dragon.

 ## Installation: Ubuntu